DevManSam777/devleads/docs/SETUP-GUIDE.md

 Congratulations!
 Your DevLeads application should now be ready for use.

 Check out the [Features Guide](./FEATURES.md) to learn more about DevLeads.

+---
+Click [HERE](https://buymeacoffee.com/devmansam) to buy the developer a coffee